Rhomboids

 UX/UI Designer at - Adobe

-The two paired muscles in the upper back region, rhomboids major and minor, are collectively referred to as the rhomboids.
+Two paired muscles in the upper back region, rhomboids major and minor, are collectively referred to as the rhomboids.
 Together, these muscles help in shoulder and upper arm movements.
-They are two of the superficial extrinsic back muscles.
-The others in the group are the trapezius, latissimus dorsi, and levator scapulae.
+They are located between the two scapula or shoulder blades and belong to the superficial extrinsic back muscle group.
+Other muscles in the group are the trapezius, latissimus dorsi, and levator scapulae.

 Anatomy